artillery/node-artillery-async/README.md

 - `count` Number
 - `callback` Function(err)

 Returns a function that executes `callback` after being called `count` times.
 The returned function takes no arguments.
-It's a like [parallel()][#asyncparallelsteps-callback] but makes code simpler, especially when you don't need to keep track of errors.
+It's like [parallel()](#asyncparallelsteps-callback) but makes code simpler, especially when you don't need to keep track of errors.

 #### Example